-- Two, four or eight detector circuits (dependent on the model purchased); - Four conventional sounder circuits; - A flush or surface mountable plastic lid and enclosure; - A wide range of secure user functions (as detailed in the separate User Manual/Log Book) including the ability to disable/enable a large number of system functions, as specified in EN54; - Keypad and keyswitch entry to access authorised user controls (access level two); - A wide range of engineering functions, including:

-Selectable zone delay facility

-Non-latching zones facility.
-Note: This function is non-compliant with EN54-2.Coincidence (double-knock) facility.
-Note: This function is non-compliant with EN54-2.Zone test facility

-Programming silenced sounders to resound, or not resound, when new zone in alarm Comprehensive fault diagnostic facilities

-The following optional EN54 Part 2 features:

-Output(s) to fire alarm devices {Clause 7.8}.
+- Two, four or eight AlarmSense[TM] zone circuits (dependent on the model purchased); The design of the panel's zone circuits allows AlarmSense[TM] detectors, manual call points and sounders to be fitted across the same two zone wires (conventional panels typically use four wires, two for the detectors/ call points and two for the sounders).
+In many installations it is more cost-effective to install a two wire system rather than a conventional four wire system due to savings in cabling and installation labour.
+It should be noted that no other type of device is compatible with the zone circuits except AlarmSense[TM] detectors, AlarmSense[TM] manual call points and AlarmSense[TM] sounders. - Four conventional sounder circuits (designed for use with non-AlarmSenseTM sounders); - A flush or surface mountable plastic lid and enclosure; - A wide range of secure user functions (as detailed in the separate User Manual/Log Book) including the ability to disable/enable a large number of system functions, as specified in EN54; - Keypad and keyswitch entry to authorised user controls (access level 2); - A wide range of engineering functions, including: Selectable zone delay facility Non-latching zones facility.
+Note: This function is non-compliant with EN54-2.
+Coincidence (double-knock) facility.
+Note: This function is non-compliant with EN54-2.
+Zone test facility Programming silenced sounders to resound, or not resound, when a new zone is in alarm Programming zone circuits to have sounders fitted or not fitted Comprehensive fault diagnostic facilities - The following optional EN54 Part 2 features: Output(s) to fire alarm devices {Clause 7.8}.
 Four conventional sounder circuits are provided to drive external alarm sounders.
 Delays to outputs {Clause 7.11}.
 A delay facility (selectable on a zone by zone basis) is provided to delay the alarm sounders, remote fire and/or auxiliary outputs.

-Test condition (Clause 10.0).
-A zone test facility is provided.

-The following features that are not required by EN54 Part 2:

-Reset output (RESET) open collector output which provides a signal to reset any part of the fire alarm system (if required) whilst the panel is being reset.
+Test condition {Clause 10.0}.
+A zone test facility is provided. - The following features that are not required by EN54 Part 2: Reset output (RESET) open collector output which provides a signal to reset any part of the fire alarm system (if required) whilst the panel is being reset.
 Remote output (REM) open collector output and Auxiliary fire relay output (AUX) which provide a signal to any part of the fire alarm system that needs to be activated during a fire alarm condition.
-Two (non-latching) auxiliary input connections; 'class change' and 'alert'.

-- A Fault relay output (FAULT). - System Expansion:
+Two (non-latching) auxiliary input connections; 'class change' and 'alert'. - A Fault relay output (FAULT).

-If required, the CFP panel can have up to eight CFP Repeater panels connected to it.
-Each Repeater panel repeats the indicators of the Main panel and allows the user entry to all Access Level 1 and 2 functions from remote parts of a site.

-Communication with the Main panel is achieved using CFP761 Network Driver Cards (one required per Repeater panel and one at the Main panel), communicating over screened 2-core, fire-resistant cable of up to 1km in length.
-Contact your Supplier for details.
+Important Note: It is possible for the panel to determine if an AlarmSense[TM] manual call point, or an AlarmSense[TM] detector has triggered a zone into alarm.
+This allows the system to be optionally set up so that, if required, the activation of a manual call point will override delays and coincidence.